ellykipkoge/ellykipkoge.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am third year PhD student in the <a  href = 'https://www.publichealth.columbia.edu/academics/departments/biostatistics'> Department of Biostatistics at Columbia University  </a> working under the mentorship of <a href = 'https://www.columbia.edu/~bc2159/index.html' > Prof Bin Cheng </a> and  <a href = 'https://www.columbia.edu/~mq2158/' > Prof Min Qian </a>.
+I am a third year PhD student in the <a  href = 'https://www.publichealth.columbia.edu/academics/departments/biostatistics'> Department of Biostatistics at Columbia University  </a> working under the mentorship of <a href = 'https://www.columbia.edu/~bc2159/index.html' > Prof Bin Cheng </a> and  <a href = 'https://www.columbia.edu/~mq2158/' > Prof Min Qian </a>.

 Before joining Columbia, I worked at <a href='https://www.astrazeneca.com/'> AstraZeneca (AZ) BioPharmaceutical Company </a> as a Senior Data Scientist.
 At AZ, I researched explainable AI (xAI) methods and their applicability to clinical factors, molecular variables, and clinical outcomes as opposed to text or image data.
 Together with my collaborators, our objective was to exploit the ability of deep learning models to ingest datasets from multiple modalities, predict survival outcomes and identify prognostic variables.
 For explainability part of our research, we looked at attention mechanism - a defining characteristic of transformer-based deep learning models.
 I also worked on methods for identifying predictive biomarkers in cancer treatments.